The Complexity of Online Bribery in Sequential Elections: General Upper Bounds and Matching Lower Bounds

 This section covers upper bounds for the case when any bribe limit/bribery budget is passed in through the input---not hardwired into the problem itself. \begin{theorem} \begin{enumerate} \item For each election system $\cale$ whose winner problem in the unweighted case is in polynomial time (or even in polynomial space), each of the problems $\onlinesystemb{\cale}$, $\onlinesystemdb{\cale}$, $\onlinesystempb{\cale}$, and $\onlinesystemdpb{\cale}$ is in $\pspace$. \item For each election system $\cale$ whose winner problem in the weighted case is in polynomial time (or even in polynomial space), each of the problems $\onlinesystemwb{\cale}$, $\onlinesystemdwb{\cale}$, $\onlinesystempwb{\cale}$, and $\onlinesystemdpwb{\cale}$ is in $\pspace$. \end{enumerate} \end{theorem}

 \begin{proof} Consider first the case in which the winner problem is in polynomial time.
 For that problem, each of the eight problems can clearly be solved by (what is known as) an alternating polynomial-time Turing machine.
-It follows from the same paper of Chandra, Kozen, and Stockmeyer that defined alternating polynomial-time Turing machines~\cite{cha-koz-sto:j:alternation} that each is in $\pspace$.
+It follows from the same paper of Chandra, Kozen, and Stockmeyer that defined alternating polynomial-time Turing machines~\cite{cha-koz-sto:j:alternation} that each is in $\pspace$, simply from the problems' definitions.

-We will not go into detail during this proof about alternating Turing machines, but simply put, they are Turing machines that can make both universal and existential moves, and the fact that the problems each can be solved by such machines follows immediately from the problems' definitions.

 One can see in various ways that the eight problems remain in $\pspace$ even if their winner problem is merely assumed to be in $\pspace$.
-Perhaps the simplest way to see that is that it follows from the above combined with the fact that $\pspace^{\rm PSPACE} = \pspace$, in the model in which oracle queries are themselves polynomially length-bounded, since all eight of our problems when generalized to $\pspace$ winner problems fall in $\pspace^{\rm PSPACE}$.~\end{proof}
+Perhaps the simplest way to see that is that it follows from the above combined with the fact that $\pspace^{\rm PSPACE} = \pspace$, in the model in which oracle queries are themselves polynomially length-bounded, since all eight of our problems when generalized to allowing $\pspace$ winner problems are, in the model in which oracle queries are polynomially length-bounded, in $\pspace^{\rm PSPACE}$.~\end{proof}